quixio/quix-docs/docs/connect/kafka-to-mariadb.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with MariaDB using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## MariaDB

-UNRECOGNIZED TECH ALERT
+MariaDB is an open-source relational database management system that is a fork of MySQL.
+It is designed to provide a fast, scalable, and reliable database solution for modern applications.
+MariaDB offers a wide range of features including ACID-compliant transactions, high availability, and robust security mechanisms.
+With its flexible architecture and compatibility with popular programming languages, MariaDB is a popular choice for developers looking to build powerful and efficient database-driven applications.

 ## Integrations